test3207/mozjpeg-bin/readme.md

 # mozjpeg-bin-plus

-IMPORTANT: THIS IS A FORK OF 'mozjpeg', TO MAKE SOURCE URL CONFIGURABLE!
+IMPORTANT: THIS IS A FORK OF 'mozjpeg', BUILD FROM SOURCE DIRECTLY!
 WON'T UPDATE!
 IF YOU CAN ACCESS GITHUB NATURALLY, YOU WON'T NEED THIS!

 > [mozjpeg](https://github.com/mozilla/mozjpeg) is a production-quality JPEG encoder that improves compression while maintaining compatibility with the vast majority of deployed decoders